 Select the required option based on the conditional task.

 Creates a logical statement using an entity from within the playbook.
 For example, in an access investigation playbook, you can determine that if the Asset ID of the person whose account was being accessed exists in a VIP list, set the incident severity to High.
 Otherwise, proceed as normal.

 Creates a conditional task that must be manually resolved.
 For example, a security analyst is prompted to review and validate a suspicious file.
 The playbook task might involve instructions for the analyst to analyze the file, determine if it is malicious, and provide feedback or take specific actions based on their assessment.

 Creates an Ask Task, the answer to which determines how a playbook proceeds.

 Creates a conditional task based on the result of a script.
 For example, check if an IP address is internal or external using the

-IsIPInRangesautomation.
-When using an automation, the Inputs and Outputs are defined by the automation script.
+IsIPInRangesscript.
+When using a script, the Inputs and Outputs are defined by the script.